Skip to Content

 Of course, that doesn't mean buying things you want is wrong.

-You've just deployed, and you deserve something fun.
+You've just returned from deployment, away from friends and loved ones, and you deserve something fun.
 That's how I felt.
-But protect yourself financially by setting a limit on how much of your deployment “extra” you'll spend on celebratory purchases.
+But protect yourself financially by setting a limit on how much of your deployment pay you'll spend on celebratory purchases.

-USAA recommends spending no more than 10% of your extra income and bonuses from deployment as fun money.
+USAA Federal Savings Bank recommends spending no more than 10% of your extra income and bonuses from deployment as fun money.
 That way, you won't be tempted to overspend on an impulse purchase.
 That's what I did when it came to my new TV.

 I truly didn't need the new TV.
-I just wanted to upgrade from my 8-year-old tube TV to an LED flat screen.
-In the end, I decided to bring it home but not before I ran the numbers to be sure it fit within my budget.
+I just wanted to upgrade my 8-year-old tube TV to an LED flat screen.
+In the end, I decided to bring it home, but not before I ran the numbers to be sure it fit within my budget.

 Can I afford it?